apollographql/apollo-ios/docs/source/swift-scripting.md

 ## Generating Code For A Target

 > **PREREQUISITES**: In order to proceed with this step, you need to have a locally downloaded copy of your schema and at least one `.graphql` file containing an operation.
 If you don't have **both** of these, code generation will fail.

+1. Select your target folder.

+    ```swift:title=main.swift
+    let targetURL = sourceRootURL
+                    .appendingPathComponent("Sources")
+                    .appendingPathComponent("MyTarget")

+    // Make sure the folder actually exists
+    try FileManager
+          .default
+          .apollo_createFolderIfNeeded(at: targetURL)
+    ```

+2. Set up your options object.
+In this case, we'll use the constructor that [sets a bunch of defaults for you automatically](../docs/api/ApolloCodegenLib/ApolloCodegenOptions#methods):

+    ```swift:title=main.swift
+    let options = ApolloCodegenOptions(targetRootURL: targetRootURL)
+    ```

+3. Now actually run the code generation:

+    ```swift:title=main.swift
+    do {
+        try ApolloCodegen.run(from: targetURL,
+                              with: cliFolderURL,
+                              options: options)
+    } catch {
+        // This gives a much cleaner error message than
+        // just letting the method throw.
+        exit(1)
+    }
+    ```

 ## Running Your Executable From Your Main Project